 This year, due to COVID-related restrictions, orations will be submitted to the competition as recorded speeches, to be judged in March 2021.

-To apply to join the Oration Contest, click here to download the application form.
-Complete it and submit it to Compatriot Thomas Kiess, Chairperson of the George Mason Chapter’s Rumbaugh Oration Contest.
+To apply to join the Oration Contest, contact Compatriot Thomas Kiess, Chairperson of the George Mason Chapter’s Rumbaugh Oration Contest.